 Films about Andy Warhol and David Hockney in particular, but also about Caravaggio, Salvador Dalí, Francis Bacon, Jean-Michel Basquiat and David Wojnarowicz.
 Derek Jarman’s Caravaggio can also be found in the Individual Directors sections and … Read more

 There are uncanny parallels between the difficulties budding women painters and film directors have encountered breaking into their respective fields.
 And while progress has been made, it has been an unacceptably long haul.
-Fourteen women … Read more
+Twenty-one women … Read more